Necktie: 1945–1995

-Diagonal ("regimental or "repp") stripes are a common necktie pattern.
-In Britain and other Commonwealth countries, these have been used to denote association with a particular regiment, corps, or service since at least the 1920s, and are also used to represent civic and educational institutions.
-It is considered inappropriate for persons who are unaffiliated with a regiment, university, school, or other organization, to wear a necktie affiliated with that organization.
-In Commonwealth countries, necktie stripes run from the left shoulder down to the right side, but when Brooks Brothers introduced similar striped ties in the United States around the beginning of the 20th century, they had their stripes run from the right shoulder to the left side, in part to distinguish them from British regimental striped neckties.
-Members of the British Royal Family are frequently seen wearing regimental striped ties corresponding to the military unit in which they have served or been appointed to an honorary position such as colonel-in-chief.

-Before the Second World War ties were worn shorter than they are today; this was due, in part, to men wearing trousers at the natural waist (just above the belly button), and also due to the popularity of waistcoats, where tie length is not important as long as the tips are concealed.
 Around 1944, ties started to become not only wider but even wilder.
 This was the beginning of what was later labeled the Bold Look: ties that reflected the returning GIs' desire to break with wartime uniformity.
 Widths reached 5 in, and designs included Art Deco, hunting scenes, scenic "photographs", tropical themes, and even girlie prints, though more traditional designs were also available.
 The typical length was 48 in.

 The Bold Look lasted until about 1951 when the "Mister T" look (so termed by Esquire magazine) was introduced.
 The new style, characterized by tapered suits, slimmer lapels, and smaller hat brims, included thinner and not so wild ties.
 Tie widths slimmed to 3 in by 1953 and continued getting thinner up until the mid-1960s; length increased to about 52 in as men started wearing their trousers lower, closer to the hips.
 Through the 1950s, neckties remained somewhat colorful, yet more restrained than in the previous decade.
 Small geometric shapes were often employed against a solid background (i.e., foulards); diagonal stripes were also popular.
 By the early 1960s, dark, solid ties became very common, with widths slimming down to as little as 1 in.